ChibuikemEzemaduka/Secure-remote-health-monitoring-system/README.md

+Please read the Project summary report for explanation of the system

 To implement the system, follow the steps below:

 Copy the flask server folder to a directory on your Windows PC